-St. Patrick’s Day, celebrated on March 17th, celebrates the primary patron saint of Ireland.
+St. Patrick’s Day, celebrated on March 17th, celebrates a patron saint of Ireland.
 Despite its origins in Ireland it’s become an occasion marked around the world.

 A note on respectful marketing

 As with any holiday marketing, it’s important to be respectful when you’re getting in on the fun.
-Be mindful of offensive stereotypes and make sure that everything from the imagery and elements to your copy in your St. Patrick’s Day marketing is engaging without unintentionally getting into negative ideas.
+Be mindful of offensive stereotypes and make sure that everything from the imagery and elements to your copy in your Saint Patrick’s Day marketing is engaging without unintentionally getting into negative ideas.
 This includes steering clear of ideas around getting drunk or hungover.
 Sure drinks are had during celebrations, but drinking to excess isn’t what it’s all about.
 While this might seem obvious, even big brands have made these blunders.

 Take Urban Outfitters for example.
 They sold t-shirts with sayings like “Kiss Me, I’m Drunk,” and even rolled out hats with the outline of someone appearing to be bent over, vomiting.
 The catchphrase for this one?
 “Irish Yoga: Downward Facing Upchuck.”